 In addition to the support offered by our school counselors, psychologists, social workers, and other specialists, WCPSS Counseling and Student Services offers resources that may help students and families improve their health and wellness.
 School staff are also available to help connect families with other programs and services, based on their needs.

 Student Services is located on the second floor in room 209.
 Our team is made up of the school counselors, school social worker, school psychologist and the student services assistant.

 We are here to help students with a variety of issues, from academic concerns to personal concerns to career and college planning.
-Students may request to see their grade level counselor through a Student Services Request form or by completing an online request.
+Students may request to see their grade level counselor by emailing their counselor or speaking directly to him/her and requesting an appointment.

 WHAT WE BELIEVE